Jump to content

 Secondary Damage

 This is damage or other effects taken in intervals explained in the 'Time' column.
-Sometimes the secondary effect will say (Instant) This implies that the effect happens along side the Initial Damage.
+Sometimes the secondary effect will say (Instant).
+This implies that the effect happens alongside the Initial Damage.

 Time